rebroad/make/MEMORY-AWARE-MAKE.md

 ## Conclusion

 The memory-aware make system provides intelligent job pausing based on real-time memory usage monitoring.
 By using an optimized process discovery algorithm that starts with make's existing `children` list and performs targeted scanning, it efficiently tracks descendant processes and their memory requirements.
 This prevents system memory exhaustion while maintaining the user's requested parallel job count.
-The system includes a visual memory bar that provides real-time feedback on memory usage and build progress.
+The system includes a TTY-safe visual memory bar that provides real-time feedback on memory usage and build progress.

 **Key Benefits of Job Pausing vs. Job Adjustment:**